 The Bachelor of Health Sciences offers students an excellent foundation in health sciences as well as liberal arts and basic sciences.
-It is designed to prepare graduates for entry-level administrative positions in the private and public sectors of health care such as the pharmaceutical industry, medical centers, clinics, fitness and wellness centers, the health insurance industry, community health centers, and government health departments.
-In addition, coursework includes prerequisites to pursue graduate study in occupational therapy, physical therapy, physician assistant studies, dentistry, optometry, podiatry, and other health-related professions or businesses.
+It is designed to prepare graduates for entry-level administrative positions in the private and public sectors of health care such as medical centers, clinics, government health departments, fitness and wellness centers, the pharmaceutical industry, community health initiatives and the health insurance industry.
+In addition, coursework includes prerequisites to pursue graduate study in occupational therapy, physical therapy, physician assistant studies, and other health-related professions or businesses.